SiddPlus/Technical-Art-Alive-Game/Development Journal Template.md

 (The different anti-aliasing techniques like Temporal Anti-Aliasing (TAA), Fast Approximate Anti-Aliasing (FXAA), and Multisample Anti-Aliasing (MSAA).
 These techniques are assessed based on their effects on visual quality, particularly the reduction of jagged edges, and their impact on performance.
 The documentation also addresses upscaling techniques that improve image sharpness while balancing rendering performance.)

 (An ending paragraph stating what you enjoyed or disliked, what you agreed with or not agree with.
+Example 1: I found the Unreal documentation clear and easy to navigate, however it was much harder to find specific nodes unless you are familiar with the naming conventions used by Unreal, such as “World Location” and the API documentation is separated from the property references.
+The Wwise documentation on the other hand is much easier to navigate as they have core topics such as “Using Sounds and Motion to Enhance Gameplay” and examples of how they can be applied, which the unreal documentation lacked.
-Example: I found their implementation and choice great for the context of their narrative and game mechanics.
+Example 2: I found their implementation and choice great for the context of their narrative and game mechanics.
 However, for the sequences featured in the assignment, it is more “cinematic” allowing for a different approach for the mix and can be “exaggerated” to drive its narrative function.)

 Anti-Aliasing SpringerLink